 Summary of ICANN’s assessment of implementation including actions taken, implementability and effectiveness

 The Board has undertaken a number of activities to enhance its performance and work practices.
-Among those activities are: developing work plans that incorporated Rec.
-4 objectives; conducting two “effectiveness” training sessions in 2012; establishing Director performance evaluations that are provided to the Board “appointing” bodies; synchronize Directors’ terms for working efficiency; creation of a Board Procedure Manual. (insert links)
+Among those activities are: developing work plans that incorporated Recommendation 4 objectives; conducting two “effectiveness” training sessions in 2012; establishing Director performance evaluations that are provided to the Board “appointing” bodies; synchronize Directors’ terms for working efficiency; creation of a Board Procedure Manual. (insert links)

 Summary of community input on implementation, including effectiveness